PaarthSh4rma/PaarthSh4rma/README.md

 - 👋 Hi, I’m @PaarthSh4rma
 - 🏠 I'm from New Delhi, India
-- 👀 I’m interested in Cricket, Marvel and Anime
+- ⚽️ I’m interested in Cricket, Football and Anime
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently studying Software Engineering
-- 💞️ I’m looking to collaborate on Python
+- 📖 I'm currently learning C++ and Web Development

 <!---
 PaarthSh4rma/PaarthSh4rma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.